chickensoft-games/GodotEnv/GoDotAddon/README.md

 # GoDotAddon

-Addon manager for Godot, written in C# which uses a simple, flat dependency graph, like the [tools of old][bower].
+Addon manager for Godot, written in C#.
+Uses a flat dependency graph, like the [tools of old][bower].
 Provided as a `dotnet` tool for .NET 5 or 6 that can be run from the command line.
 Relies on a local installation of git.

 ## Installation